ePages-de/epages-devportal/_posts/2017/2017-09-12-five-compelling-reasons-why-you-should-care-about-terminology.md

 Would like to be involved.
 Sounds like the whole company, right?

-So, go tell it on the mountain {% emoji wink %}.
+So, go tell it on the mountain 😉.

 ## Sharing is caring